- Rapid Reference 🚀

 - Clues to the development of NARD are the following:

-- NARD should be treated similarly to other agitated delirium states (more on this in the delirium chapter):
+- NARD should be investigated and treated similarly to other agitated delirium states (more on this in the delirium chapter):

 - The etiology should be evaluated (to exclude a serious underlying problem).